brianglass/anastasis/files/5_august.md

 ------------------------------------------------------------------------

 <a href="#_ftnref1" id="_ftn1"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-family: Book Antiqua">[1]</span></a><span style="font-family:&quot;Book Antiqua&quot;"> Cf. Psalm 35:10.
-Some editions of the Menaion have a subjunctive, Â‘let us/may we seeÂ’.
+Some editions of the Menaion have a subjunctive, ‘let us/may we see’.
 The Psalter has the indicative.
 The subjunctive in the third sticheron suggests that the original text may have had a subjunctive here also. </span>

 <a href="#_ftnref2" id="_ftn2"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-family: Book Antiqua">[2]</span></a><span style="font-family:&quot;Book Antiqua&quot;"> Psalm 88:12.</span>